PapenfussLab/svaNUMT/README.md

 The following are the core functions provided by this package:

-- `breakpointRanges(vcf)` for converting the SVs in a VCF to a GRanges object containing one entry per breakend
+- `breakpointRanges(vcf)` for converting the SVs in a VCF to a GRanges object containing one entry per breakend.
+Breakends on the "+" strand indicate a break immediately after the given position, and "-" indicates a break immediately before the given position.
+As an example, a "-" at the start of a chromosome, connected to a "+" at the end of the chromosome indicates that the chromosome is circular.
 - `findBreakpointOverlaps(gr)` the breakpoint equivalent of findOverlaps()
 - `partner(gr)` for returning the breakpoint partners for each breakend
 - `unpack(vcf)` for converting the VCF INFO columns to a data frame